 There is a misconception that people cannot become addicted to or harmed by hallucinogens.
-While they are not generally life threatening, many users end up killing themselves while under a hallucination caused by this type of drug.
-These hallucinations are profound distortions in a person’s perceptions of reality, including delusions and an inability to distinguish reality from illusion.
+While they are not generally life threatening, hallucinations are profound distortions in a person’s perception of reality, including delusions and an inability to distinguish reality from illusion.
 In this state, people see images, hear sounds and feel sensations that seem real but do not exist.
 Hallucinating can put someone into a dangerous situation if they don’t have a firm grasp on reality, and decide to act recklessly.
 Hallucinogen addiction is real, and can be incredibly dangerous.

-Historically, they have been used in religious rituals or spiritual pursuits, to produce mystical “visions” or simply to induce detachment from reality, according to an online report by About Health.
+Historically, hallucinogens have been used in religious rituals or spiritual pursuits to produce mystical “visions,” or simply to induce detachment from reality, according to an online report by About Health.
 Research shows that writers, poets and artists used these drugs through the decades to find inspiration or to spark creativity.
 However, we now know how hallucinogens work, and just how dangerous they can be.

-Today, studies reveal that hallucinogens are abused for more social or recreational purposes.
+Today, studies reveal that hallucinogens are abused more often for social or recreational purposes.
 People take them to have fun, deal with stress, or enable themselves to enter into what they perceive as a more enlightened sense of thinking or being.
-Whatever a person’s reason for taking them, the effects are dictated by the amount taken and your own unique personality and brain chemistry.
+Whatever a person’s reason for taking them, the effects are dictated by the amount taken, and your own unique personality and brain chemistry.
 This makes them highly unpredictable and dangerous.

 You or your loved one might not have a physical addiction to drugs like hallucinogens, but there is a big change that a psychological dependence will develop if it hasn’t already.
 At this point, help is needed in the form of hallucinogen addiction treatment.

 Hallucinogen Addiction and Abuse